htcondor/htcondor/docs/getting-htcondor/install-windows-as-administrator.rst

 .. include:: minicondor-test-and-quickstart.include

+.. _admin_install_windows_pool:

-Setting Up a Whole Pool
+Setting Up a Whole Pool with Windows
 ------------------------------------

 Follow the instructions above through Step 1.
 Then, customize the